Free shore access

 The spot is famous for its drop-off extending over 250m along the rocky point separating Anse du Petit Mugel from Anse du Sec.
 The point is easy to spot from the beach, on your right.

 When you get at the point’s end, take a look at the foot of the underwater cliffs.
-You will see small yellow gorgonian scattered over the rocky bed, 7 to 10 meters deep.
+You will see small yellow gorgonian scattered over the rocky bed, 7 to 10 meters deep (23 to 33ft).
 This coral species usually settles much deeper: being able to spot it from the water surface is quite exceptional.

-This spot is quite busy: expect swimmers, scuba divers, fishers (even though the bay is located inside the Calanques National Park, fishing is sadly still allowed in this gorgeous cove) and of course other snorkelers.
+This spot is quite busy: expect swimmers, scuba divers, fishermen, (even though the bay is located inside the Calanques National Park, fishing is sadly still allowed in this gorgeous cove), and of course other snorkelers.
 Pay special attention to people jumping in the water from the rocks just above the drop-off.

 Settled in neighboring Anse du Grand Mugel, Restaurant Le Mugel is the only restaurant close to the spot.
 There are no other food nor accommodation options in the area, but you can bring your picnic with you.